 Positive Pathways: Literacy Strategies to Promote Resilience in Early Childhood

 Addressing emotional health and well being challenges in children ages 0-6 and their families; promoting early childhood resilience.

 The science behind the benefits of risky play, how risky play impacts literacy and learning, and how access to active outdoor play is essential for healthy child development.

-Bookmates has experienced staff that deliver presentations to your group of parents, volunteers, and/or professionals on a wide variety of family learning topics, such as play, literacy activities for home, or resiliency.
-These presentations include hands-on activities and relevant resource materials.
+Bookmates has experienced staff that deliver presentations to your group of parents, volunteers, and/or professionals on a wide variety of family learning topics, such as interactive play, literacy activities for home, or numeracy.

-These workshops provide hands-on opportunities for parents/caregivers/professionals to acquire the tools necessary to help young children build strong literacy skills.
+These workshops provide hands-on opportunities for parents/caregivers/professionals to acquire new resources to help young children build strong literacy skills.